rfbergeron/bompiler/IDEAS.md

   extension.
 The Microsoft x64 ABI defines how to do this, and it seems fairly straightforward.

+## Things that I DO NOT have to do
+A problem that I have noticed when designing the compiler is that I made a lot of assumptions about what the C type checker is required to do.
+I have learned that has does not do most of the things that I thought:
+- You do not need to explicitly convert integer types to a narrower types
+- You do not need to explicitly convert signed types to unsigned types
+- You do not need to check the bounds of an array access when the expression between the brackets is a constant.

+## Strange things that I have learned are syntactically valid
+- You may use the arrow operator directly on an expression of array type, which treats the array as a pointer to the first element of the array (which it is, more or less), which you can then perform member access on if the underlying type is a struct or union.
+- In fact, in all but a few cases, arrays are treated as above.
+- You can only implicitly convert between `void*` and other pointer types, not any other kind of void pointer (for example `void**`).

 ## Labels
 Based on the language definition, it looks like labels are attached to the statement immediately following them.
 They are not a valid statement all on